Hazardous Substances Remediation

 Property owners and developers routinely come to us for advice on and assistance with applying to the New York State Brownfield Cleanup Program (“BCP”), which provides financial incentives for the voluntary remediation and redevelopment of historically contaminated properties.
 The Firm advises clients as to the BCP eligibility criteria and works closely with consultants to ensure that application materials maximize clients’ likelihood of acceptance.
 Our attorneys then oversee the remediation to ensure compliance with all aspects of the BCP.
 Finally, we guide clients through the complicated closure process, negotiating easements and other associated agreements required to obtain a Certificate of Completion and provide advice on the availability of tax credits.
 The Firm’s experience includes negotiating real estate transactions involving the transfer of BCP tax credits.

 Contamination can lead to litigation in a variety of ways, which we have the expertise to manage.
 Since the adoption of the federal Superfund statute (“CERCLA”) in 1980, our attorneys have prosecuted and defended many significant cost recovery actions seeking to recover the costs of cleaning up hazardous substances.
 We also maintain an active practice representing both plaintiffs and defendants in actions brought under similar state laws.
 We have defended potentially responsible parties (“PRPs”) in many government-initiated actions.
 Our attorneys have a record of obtaining favorable settlements in these types of cases, often raising money from third-parties to fund cleanups or achieving cost-saving remedy modifications.

-“Demonstrating Divisibility at Sediment Megasites: Building a Case against Joint and Several Liability in Superfund Waterways,” co-author Priya Murthy
+“Demonstrating Divisibility at Sediment Megasites: Building a Case against Joint and Several Liability in Superfund Waterways,” Co-Author

-“Plan View: Survey of Current Environmental Enforcement and Real Estate Development Regulation in New York”
+“Plan View: Survey of Current Environmental Enforcement and Real Estate Development Regulation in New York,” Presenter

 For: New York State Bar Association